Im-Eager/Splendor/README.md

 1 - Initialize Sever trough Main.
 2 - Initialize Client

+From this point on you can play the game through input to the console using the "\" before the commands bellow to perform each action.

 Then,
 You will have an updated board each round where you choose several actions: